khimo/khimo.github.io/bli-guides/bli-pro-user-guide.md

 The Project page is used to state information regarding the project BeoLiving Intelligence is part of.
 This information could be useful in any later service situation.

 + **Project name**: Name for the project.
 + **Display name**: Name of the _BLI PRO_ that will be shown in all interfaces (e.g.: BeoLiving App, Webpanel, etc.).
-Examples of display name are: the family name or the street address of the house.
+>> For example, a display name could be the family name or the street address of the house.
 + **Installer name**: Name of installer/company in charge of this project for reference.
 + **Installer contact**: Any type of contact information to reach the installer/company in charge of this project for further questions/comments.